czhujer/consul2zabbix/README.md

 # consul2zabbix
 get docker apps and ports from consul services catelog

-- originaly developed and tested on: consul 0.8.0 / 0.9.3
+originaly developed and tested on:

+ consul 0.8.0 / 0.9.3

  gliderlabs/registrator

  CentOS 7.x x86_64

  docker 1.12

-# installation
+# Installation

 1. create containers with consul and registrator